RESEARCH .

 AS-IS JOURNEY MAPPING- PARENTS

-With the insights from the in-depth interviews and data collected during the interactive workshop, we mapped the current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.
+With the insights from the in-depth interviews and data collected during the interactive workshop, we mapped the detailed current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.

 Interestingly, I combined the journey of birth mother and non-birthing partner which helped team discover how the system lacks the engagement of non-birthing partner at multiple touchpoints in the journey which supports the maternity leave route.

-With the insights from the in-depth interviews and data collected during the interactive workshop, we mapped the current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.
+With the insights from the in-depth interviews and data collected during the interactive workshop, we mapped the detailed current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.

 Interestingly, I combined the journey of birth mother and non-birthing partner which helped team discover how the system lacks the engagement of non-birthing partner at multiple touchpoints in the journey which supports the maternity leave route.

-With the insights from the in-depth interviews and data collected during the interactive workshop, we mapped the current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.
+With the insights from the in-depth interviews and data collected during the interactive workshop, we mapped the detailed current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.

 Interestingly, I combined the journey of birth mother and non-birthing partner which helped team discover how the system lacks the engagement of non-birthing partner at multiple touchpoints in the journey which supports the maternity leave route.